Mammograms Decrease Nationwide Due to COVID-19

-Different layers in the breast, including blood vessels, milk ducts, fat and ligaments, can be challenging to differentiate when viewed in 2D traditional mammogram.
+Different layers in the breast, including blood vessels, milk ducts, fat and ligaments can be challenging to differentiate when viewed in 2D traditional mammogram.
 However, Genius 3D Mammography uses breast tomosynthesis, in which the scan examines the breast one layer at a time by taking multiple photos of each layer.

 “Small cancers often missed by traditional 2D mammograms are found more often with 3D mammography, and the distinction between normal and abnormal breast tissue can be seen more clearly by the physician,” said Dr. Dell.
 “While traditional 2D mammography is comparable to looking at the cover of an unopened book and trying to determine what’s inside, 3D mammography is likened to actually opening the book and reading it page by page in full detail.”

-Why Wait to be Screened?
+Why wait to be screened?

 The more information a woman has about breast health and breast cancer, the more likely she will be to utilize screening mammography as a preventive measure.
 “Every woman who leaves Cooper Clinic after a mammogram will have an answer the same day,” explains Dr. Dell.
 “We will take additional views or an ultrasound if needed, and can order an MRI or biopsy if the situation calls for it.”

 Dr. Dell makes it his mission to educate women about their breast health in order to reduce anxiety and fear.
 He explains breast density and reviews mammogram results with his patients, and if there is a need for MRI or biopsy, he explains his suspicions and works to ease patient fears.
 “Finding a breast cancer is so far from a death sentence,” he says.
-“I have gone through the stages of anxiety and fear from breast cancer within my own family, so I understand how difficult the process can be.”
+“I have gone through the stages of anxiety and fear from breast cancer with my wife, so I understand how difficult the process can be.”

 Women should not be afraid to ask questions of the radiologist or technologist performing the exam.
 Being comfortable with their expertise and trusting their knowledge can help make the procedure a bit more relaxing.
-Since mammogram screening quality was mandated by law in 1992, breast cancers have been found much earlier and mortality has dropped by 35 percent.
+Since mammogram screening quality was mandated by law in 1992, breast cancers have been found much earlier and mortality has dropped by 40%.